-In Canvas you can set clear guidelines within a discussion board and modify the settings to suit specific requirements.
+In the LMS you can set clear guidelines within a discussion board and modify the settings to suit specific requirements.
 These can include making the activity available to students within a set period of time, setting it up as a group task, or making participants’ responses viewable only once a student has submitted their discussion post.
-Canvas has settings for facilitators to view and assess individual students’ contributions, and for students to view their own contributions.
+The LMS has settings for facilitators to view and assess individual students’ contributions, and for students to view their own contributions.

 To assess meaningful participation, consider asking students to submit a curated collection of their best posts and responses, or a reflection on what they have learned and how they have contributed to the learning of others.
 This approach allows students to revisit the discussions and reflect on their development.
 It also streamlines the assessment process, as markers assess the quality of the contributions that the students themselves put forward as their best work.

 - Many students feel more comfortable contributing to a discussion online than face-to-face.

 - Students co-construct knowledge through dialogue and debate, and reflect on their learning.

 - By curating a collection of their posts, students develop metacognition and evaluative judgement.